-ASSOCIATE OF APPLIED SCIENCE IN AVIATION MAINTENANCE TECHNOLOGY
+ASSOCIATE OF APPLIED SCIENCE IN AVAITION MAINTENANCE TECHNOLGY

 The Aviation Maintenance Technology Associate Degree Program, which is certified by the FAA under Air Agency Certificate No. XSUT020K, offers the non-experienced student a carefully selected blend of theory and practical applications.
-The training which is required by the FAA in lieu of experience will give the student an opportunity to enter the Aviation Maintenance profession.
+The training will give the student an opportunity to enter the Aviation Maintenance profession.
 Once the training requirements are completed, the student will become eligible to take the FAA airframe and/or powerplant examinations for the Aviation Maintenance Technician's License.
 Licensing is not a function of the University, but of the FAA.
 Students in this program perform actual repairs on the aircraft as well as overhaul the engines and accessories.
 Facilities for the technology training are located in the Aerospace Technology Center at the Downtown Airport in Shreveport.